KxSystems/docs/docs/basics/atomic.md

 ---
 title: Atomic functions
+description: There are several recursively-defined primitive functions, which for at least one argument apply to lists by working their way down to items of some depth, or all the way down to atoms.
+Where the recursion goes all the way down to atoms the functions are called atom functions, or atomic functions.
+author: Stephen Taylor
 keywords: atomic, function, kdb+, q, scalar extension
 ---
 # Atomic functions

 There are several recursively-defined primitive functions, which for at least one argument apply to lists by working their way down to items of some depth, or all the way down to atoms.
-Where the recursion goes all the way down to atoms the functions are called atom functions, or atomic functions .
+Where the recursion goes all the way down to atoms the functions are called atom functions, or atomic functions.

 A unary is atomic if it applies to both atoms and lists, and in the case of a list, applies independently to every atom in the list.
 For example, the unary `neg` is atomic.
 A result of `neg` is just like its argument, except that each atom in an argument is replaced by its negation.